 MASH MAGIC

 Place a pot of cold salted water over a high heat.
 Add the potatoes and bring to a boil.
 Once boiling, reduce the heat and simmer for 10-15 minutes until soft.
-Drain on completion, and roughly mash with a potato masher or fork.
+Drain on completion, and roughly mash with a Potato masher or fork.
 Season to taste.

 START THE SAUCE

 Place a pot, with a lid, over a medium heat with a drizzle of oil.
 When hot, fry the diced onion for 3-4 minutes until soft and translucent, shifting occasionally.
 Add the grated garlic and ½ the rub and fry for 1 minute until fragrant, shifting constantly.
 Mix in the coconut milk, the cream, and the diced tomatoes.
 Reduce the heat and simmer for 6-8 minutes until the tomatoes have softened into a saucy consistency, stirring occasionally.
 Add some water if the sauce reduces too quickly.
-Remove from the heat and stir through the rinsed spinach, ½ the chopped coriander, and a small knob of butter (optional).
+Remove from the heat and stir through the rinsed Spinach, ½ the chopped coriander, and a small knob of butter (optional).
 Season with salt, pepper and a sweetener of choice.
 Cover to keep warm.
 Place over a low heat just before serving if the sauce cools down.

 PANEER BITES

-In a bowl, mix the mashed potato, the grated paneer, and the remaining rub, to form a dough.
+In a bowl, mix the mashed Potato, the grated paneer, and the remaining rub, to form a dough.
 The dough should be the texture of a firm mash.
 Use your hands to roll the dough into golf ball sized paneer bites.
 Return the potato pot to a high heat with a drizzle of oil.
 When hot, shallow fry the paneer bites until crispy and golden, flipping as they colour.
 Remove on completion and drain on some paper towel.

 RAVENOUS FOR ROTI